PC Games Guide

 2TB NVMe SSD

-The most-recommended tier across our buyer guides — and for good reason.
+The sweet spot self-build for 2026.
 The 4070 Super at 1440p with DLSS 3 handles every major modern release, including Cyberpunk with ray tracing on Medium.
 32GB RAM is the right amount for 2026.

 Build this at Create PCs →